jpryan1/jpryan1.github.io/_posts/2016-09-30-Mandelbrot-in-MATLAB.md

 </a>
 <figcaption style="text-align:center" >Spirals of Rock - Julia and the Divergences</figcaption>
 </figure>
-This toy project began as a way to learn MATLAB, and in doing it, I also learned about [colormaps](http://www.mathworks.com/help/matlab/ref/colormap.html).
+This toy project began as a way to learn MATLAB, and in doing so, I also learned about [colormaps](http://www.mathworks.com/help/matlab/ref/colormap.html).
 In the program, you can also toggle between 9 different colormaps.
 Here are the seasons!
 <figure>
 <a href="/images/mand/summer.png">
 <img style="margin:0px auto;display:block;width:600px;" src="/images/mand/summer.png" />